ucnl/UCNLNav/README.md

 Basic example of usage is in UCNLNav_Tests demo application.

+22-NOV-2019 Update:
+* In GeoPoints.cs new classes for metric point (MPoint and MPoint3D)
+* In Navigation.cs new methods for calculating centroids of clouds of MPoint and MPoint3D, converting between local and geographic coordinate systems, methods for calculating statistics (CEP, SEP, STD, MRSE, DRMS)

 26-AUG-2019 Update:
 * Routines for VLBL (Virtual long baseline) positioning
 * TDOA solution in 3D